pantsrking/GauntletMods/README.md

  Simply remove the "mod" folder from your games base directory, and then run a validation check in steam.
 Or if you made a backup of the Contents folder simply drag the original 9e13b2414b41b842 back into the Contents folder and overwrite the modded version

+Special thanks to NaturalBornCamper for telling me to "git gud"